Medical Malpractice Law

 Following surgery, you have enough on your plate – recovery time, rehabilitation, medical bills, and working your way back into a routine.
 A post-surgery infection or retained surgical instrument only adds to the worry.

-If you have experienced surgical malpractice in Memphis, TN, you need to contact The Chiozza Law Firm.
+If you have experienced surgical malpractice or negligence in Memphis, TN, you need to contact The Chiozza Law Firm.
 Together, we will work to best represent you in the court of law.

 Contact an Attorney

 When you visit a doctor's office, hospital, or surgery center, it's not unreasonable for you to expect that facility to follow the strictest guidelines when it comes to sanitation and cleanliness.
 Unfortunately, some of these spaces fall short of this expectation, and when they do it's the patient that ends up paying the price.
 Healthcare-associated infections (HAI) are more common than you think, and it's important to be prepared in the event that you or a loved one suffers as the result of negligence.
 A post-surgery infection, also known as surgical site infection (SSI), occurs when any type of surgery that penetrates the skin results in an infection.
 These SSIs can live anywhere on your body, but they typically reside near the point of incision.

 According to the National Health Safety Network, three types of SSIs impact patients.

 This type of SSI affects the skin, the immediate area around the incision, and any subcutaneous tissue.
 These infections result in possible redness, pain, or swelling.